White Coffee: Variants, Origins, Flavors, and MoreCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

-The two types of white coffee you may to run into on your coffee shop crawl originate either from Malaysia or Yemen.
+The two types of white coffee you may run into on your coffee shop crawl originate either from Malaysia or Yemen.

-Malaysian white coffee, also known as Ipoh white coffee, refers not to a specific bean, as many people mistakenly believe.
-It simply refers to a specific roasting process and beverage preparation
+- Malaysian white coffee, also known as Ipoh white coffee, refers not to a specific bean, as many people mistakenly believe.
+It simply refers to a specific roasting process and beverage preparation.

 In order to get the flavor out of the unique beans, the grounds have to be brewed at about 200 degrees Fahrenheit.
 It’s then poured from well above the cup to help cool it down and create a nice foam.

 On the other hand, the Yemeni version is all about the beans.
 While these beans aren’t always served in the traditional Yemeni style, most coffee shops that offer it still do.
 That means a mixture of spices called Hawaij is added to the beverage.

 Hawaij is a more aromatic mixture of spices used for soups.
 It includes cinnamon, aniseeds, ginger, cardamom, cloves, and fennel seeds.

 If you’re currently at home drinking Death Wish or the like, the subtle Malaysian coffee might not suit you.

 But if you’re looking for something smooth, creamy, and sweet, it’s perfect.
 The coffee flavor is rather subdued, though some people do say the flavor is purer than those muddled by other roasting/extraction processes.